piotrbajdek/coprosize/README.md

 As it is aimed for science, [coprosize](https://github.com/piotrbajdek/coprosize) is written in Rust.
 The reasons for this choice are (1) the high code correctness guaranteed by Rust, (2) to ensure that each program version will be accessible in the [registry](https://docs.rs/crate/coprosize/latest) 'in perpetuity' and (3) that each program version will remain easily installed and cross-platform 'in perpetuity', thanks to the Rust's strict policy of backwards compatibility.

+[keywords (en-AU): animal scats, archaeology, biology, body mass, body size, coprolites, dung, fossil faeces, fossils, geology, ichnology, palaeontology, scientific computing, weight; (en-US): fossil feces, paleontology]

-**As of v1.0.0-alpha.9, coprosize remains in an unstable fast-development phase.
+**As of v1.0.0-beta, coprosize remains in an unstable fast-development phase.
 This program version is not intended for scientific research but for presentation of the technology and testing!**

 # USAGE